kaylendwyer/template-debug/pages/case-studies/case-studies.md

 layout: page
 header:
     title: Case Studies
-    slogan: Each day of the institute will open with a case study presented by that project’s director.
+    slogan: Each day of the Institute will open with a case study presented by that project’s director.
 These case  studies highlight a range of platforms and modes of digital scholarship and will provide participants with real-world examples to draw from.
     background-color: "#fff"
     underline-color: "#ff8552"
 ---